web3-storage/w3up-cli/README.md

 You can validate you are registered!

 If you have generated the id properly, you'll see your `did:key` printed in the command line.
-It should look like `did:bafy....`.
+It should look like `did:key:bafy....`.

 #### `register`